Ocean Conservation Important To Indonesia

 Manta rays are regarded as one of the most charismatic marine species in the world.
 In recent years manta ecotourism has grown in popularity across their tropical, sub-tropical and temperate range.
 A peer-reviewed study led by WildAid, The Manta Trust and Shark Savers estimated that manta ecotourism generates USD$140 million in annual revenues globally; and USD$15 million per year in Indonesia alone, making the species vital for many Indonesian communities who rely on ecotourism for their livelihood.
 However, manta rays are highly threatened by targeted fisheries which annually generate USD$400,000 in comparison.
 Although there is clear evidence that stocks are in decline, these fisheries continue to increase their fishing efforts, posing a huge threat to the survival of populations.

 Manta rays are targeted for their gill plates, which are sold as a medicinal tonic on the Asian market.
-However there is no historical foundation in Traditional Chinese Medicine and no scientifically proven health benefits.

 Research carried out by WildAid and Manta Trust’s Manta Ray of Hope campaign revealed the growing threat to manta and mobula species due to this growing market and these organizations remain heavily involved in the continued conservation of the species.
 Both organizations provided critical data and media in support of the 2013 CITES Appendix II listing of both Manta species, including The Manta Trust’s mobulid species identification guide.